jhhughes256/azithro_pk/documentation.md

 #### Simulation Inputs

-* Number of Individuals for Simulation, Patient Body Weight and Simulation Duration work as standard inputs for the simulation
+* Population Size for Simulation, Mean Body Weight and Simulation Duration work as standard inputs for the simulation
 * Dosing Regimen and In Vitro EC50/EC90 work as standard inputs for the simulation, but also allow for user-defined input